Pooled Income Fund

 Start with the situation, not the structure

 Before we look at any numbers, we listen.
-What are you trying to fund.
-What income do you need.
-Who else in the family is part of this decision.
-The right structure follows from the answers, not the other way around.
+What are you trying to fund?
+What income do you need?
+Who else in the family is part of this decision?
+The right structure follows these answers, not the other way around.

 Run the numbers on your specific gift

 A pooled income fund's payout depends on the fund's performance and your share of it.
-We help you understand the assumed rate, the projected deduction, and the ministry impact side by side, so you can see what the gift actually does before you decide anything.
+We help you understand the assumed rate, the projected deduction, and the ministry impact, so you can see what the gift does before you decide.

 Stay with you for the life of the gift